rchampourlier/elixir-concurrency-in-pool/README.md

 ## Conclusion

-Combining the 3 techniques is not trivial when you're learning Elixir!
-I hope this example will help some of you.
+Combining the 3 techniques is not trivial when you're still learning Elixir!
+I hope this example will be helpful to beginners like me.

-There is a lot to improve, so do not hesitate to share your comments or your own articles and examples.
+There is still a lot to improve, so do not hesitate to share your comments, articles and examples.
 And if you wish to contribute to this article and the example code, feel free to submit issues / pull requests on the [Github repository](https://github.com/rchampourlier/elixir-concurrency-in-pool-example)!

 ## Playing with the example